rliang6/Senior-Design/README.md

 # Contribution
 # Steven
 # Coding for analysis algorithm of movie and converting movie to gray scale.
-# Worked on installing the OS on to the raspberry pi.
+# Worked on installing the OS on to the raspberry pi, as well as some of the libraries used.
 # Wrote half the report

 # Raymond